These functions can be used to generate simulated data for supervised (classification and regression) and unsupervised modeling applications.

 - method

 A character string for the simulation method.
 For classification, the single current option is "caret".
-For classification, values can be "sapp_2014_1", "sapp_2014_2", "van_der_laan_2007_1", or "van_der_laan_2007_2".
+For regression, values can be "sapp_2014_1", "sapp_2014_2", "van_der_laan_2007_1", or "van_der_laan_2007_2".
 See Details below.

 - intercept